 Bread & Jam came about through the shared vision of two food founders, passionate about shaking up the way the food and drink industry works.
-Every year, 16,000 food and drink brands emerge into the UK market and yet, 90% of them don't make it past their first year of trading.
-Bread & Jam is a celebration of the food and drink industry's entrepreneurial spirit.
-There are many reasons for a food business to cease trading but the absence of opportunity, information and industry support should no longer one of them.
+Every year, 16,000 food and drink brands emerge into the UK market and yet, 90% of them don’t make it past their first year of trading.
+Bread & Jam is a celebration of the food and drink industry’s entrepreneurial spirit.
+There are many reasons for a food business to cease trading but the absence of opportunity, information and industry support should no longer be one of them.

 After a decade of being a TV producer, I bought an abandoned olive grove in Italy and started a business selling olive oil.
 With no background in food it was a sharp learning curve but soon our oil was selling in shops like Selfridges, Harrods, John Lewis and Waitrose.